petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/deploying-the-application.md

 ## Deploying the Objects

-The Distributor Application solution uses two objects:

-* **Distributor Application:** Stores the necessary business information for verifying each applicant's identity and credit for Know Your Customer (KYC) best practice and compliance with Anti-Money Laundering (AML) laws.
-Additionally, Clarity collects information that can help them assess the relative value of each prospective distributor.
-* **Application Evaluations:** Keeps notes and recommendations made during the review process.
-Users that are responsible for reviewing the applications can relate each evaluation to an application and each application to multiple evaluations.

-Both of them are the main parts of the solution, as all functionality and data are determined by how they're configured.

 ### Exercise 1

-Now that you know how to deploy a Client Extension using a preconfigured Liferay Workspace, let's deploy the Distributor Applications and Application Evaluations objects.
+The prebuilt solution uses two Liferay objects, the Distributor Application object and the Application Evaluation object.
+You will learn more about these objects and how they are configured in the following sections.
+For now, we'll just deploy them to your Liferay instance with the same method you used to deploy the picklists.

 Go to the `liferay-clarity-objects-batch/` directory and repeat the steps from the [previous section](#deploying-the-picklists).

 ### Bonus Exercise

-If Exercise 1 was done correctly, both objects were successfully deployed and can be interacted with.
-Now let's create and review a Distributor Application entry.
+If you completed Exercise 1 successfully, you can now interact with the deployed objects.
+Let's create and review a Distributor Application entry.

 1. Navigate to _Global Menu_ (![Global Menu](../../images/icon-applications-menu.png)) &rarr; _Control Panel_.
 Notice that two new options appear under Object: Application Evaluations and Distributor Applications.